Sem-Del/EveryoneProject/SECURITY.md

 ## Supported Versions

-there are no versions
+there are no versions, there is however a website.

 | Version | Supported          |
 | ------- | ------------------ |
 | X   | X |

-### Reporting a Vulnerability

-Please report vulnerabilities to the issue page